rsandrade/Litecoin-br/Xadrez.md

 Loafwallet will be the best choice for accept LTC in Xadrez setup when archive some requirements as listed:
   - Be compatible with segwit (probably at 2.1 version)
   - Inform the Derivation Scheme
-  - Has the recommended gap limit of 20 addresses
+  - Has the a high gap limit of 20 addresses or option to config it